Hearing Loss

 A hearing loss is more than the inability to hear loudly enough.
-People with a hearing loss experience problems in hearing and localising a sound source.
-They may also have a discrimination loss – that is, difficulty discriminating words from each other, even if they are fairly loud.
-They can hear the words, but fail to understand the spoken message.
+People with a hearing loss often experience difficulty hearing and locating a sound source, and may also have a discrimination loss, struggling to tell words apart even when they are fairly loud.
+They can hear the words but fail to understand the spoken message.

 The most common type of hearing loss is the natural deterioration of hearing with age.
-However, in our continuously developing digital era, frequent exposure to loud noises and music can be detrimental to hearing, regardless of age.
-In addition, hearing loss can occur:
+However, frequent exposure to loud noise and music can be detrimental to hearing at any age.
+Hearing loss can also occur as a result of infection during gestation, through infection, after a head injury, as a result of untreated diabetes or hypertension, some cancer treatments, or taking certain medications.

 Let’s say that you suspect you may have a hearing loss, but you put off having it diagnosed.
 This could have serious social, emotional, physiological and psychological effects on you: